jmclip/MACSS-40550-ABM/3_Visualization/flocking/readme.md

 ## How to Run

 BE SURE TO INSTALL REQUIREMENTS FIRST!
+If you don't see the visualization, check that you have the requirements installed in your virtual environment!
 ```
     pip install -r requirements.txt
 ```